The Tesla Model 3 is the long-awaited, cheaper Tesla, with a zen-like interior and a smaller form factor

 How far can they go on a single charge of the battery?

-The entry-level Model 3 Standard Range Plus has a 60 kWh battery and a real-world range of about 240 miles (official WLTP range is 267 miles).
+The entry-level Model 3 has a 57.5 kWh battery (useable capacity) and a real-world range of about 261 miles (official WLTP range is 318 miles).

 Long Range

-Next, the Long Range version, with a larger 75 kWh battery, can travel a staggering 324 miles before needing a top up (official range is 360 miles).
+Next, the Long Range version, with a larger 75 kWh battery, can travel a staggering 320 miles or so before needing a top up (official range is 390 miles).

 Performance

-Finally, the all-singing, all-dancing Model 3 Performance version has a 75 kWh battery, with a range of about 317 miles (official WLTP is 352 miles).
+Finally, the all-singing, all-dancing Model 3 Performance version also has a 75 kWh battery, with a range of about 269 miles (official WLTP is 328 miles).
 Living up to its name, it has red-hot performance and acceleration capabilities, but still retains excellent range on a single charge.

 Please note: As you can see above, the official WLTP ranges for the Tesla Model 3 are higher.
 Actual, real-world range depends on many factors, including ambient temperature, driving style, trip gradient, etc. Our page on Electric Car Range explains how range can fluctuate in different circumstances.